Doctor of Nursing PracticePage address: http://ahn.mnsu.edu/nursing/graduate/dnp.html

 Candidates for MSU, Mankato's DNP program must hold either a Bachelor's or a Master's degree in nursing.
 If candidates are Master's prepared, they must be certified in one of the advanced practice nursing roles: clinical nurse specialist, nurse midwife, nurse anesthetist or nurse practitioner.

-A MANDATORY on-site admission informational session will be held for prospective applicants at 7700 France Avenue in Edina, although the dates have not yet been set.
-A writing sample will be obtained at the informational meeting.
-Applicants for Fall 2016 admission should plan to attend.
-Email Kimberly.Fortin@mnsu.edu if you would like to her to contact you once the dates have been set.
+A MANDATORY on-site admission informational session will be held for interested applicants at 7700 France Avenue in Edina on January 4th and 5th, 2016.
+There will be a short presentation of our program with professors on hand for any questions you may have.
+A writing sample will also be obtained at the informational meeting.
+Applicants for Fall 2016 admission should plan to to be at this meeting.
+Email Kimberly.Fortin@mnsu.edu if you would like to attend.

 Phone: 952-818-8884 (V)